Italy: In the Path of the Etruscans

 Day 2 Arrive Rome, National Etruscan Museum

-Arrive into Rome by mid-morning.
+Arrive in Rome by mid-morning.
 After lunch on our own and some time to rest, visit the National Etruscan Museum.
-Housed in the Renaissance-era Villa Giulia, this museum contains the greatest Etruscan collection in all of Italy including the famous Sarcophagus of the Spouses, an almost life-sized terracotta funerary coffer from the late 6th century BC.
-Conclude the day with a stop by the Mausoleum of Augustus, built in 28BC.
+Housed in the Renaissance-era Villa Giulia, this museum contains the greatest Etruscan collection in all of Italy, including the famous Sarcophagus of the Spouses, an almost life-sized terracotta funerary coffer from the late 6th century BC.
+Conclude the day with a stop by the Mausoleum of Augustus, built in 28 BC.
 Inspired by Etruscan tomb design, it shows the influence of the Etruscans over time.
 Our welcome dinner will be at an elegant local restaurant.
 Overnight in the Doubletree by Hilton Rome Monti for two nights.
 (D)

 Day 3Vatican City Museums

 The Gregorian Etruscan Museum is located within the Vatican City Museums.
-Numerous ceramics, bronzes, gold and silver artifacts dating from the 9th century BC to the 1st century BC can be seen within the collection, This is the time when the Etruscan cities converged into the larger structure of the Roman state.
-Many of the items displayed here were found at necropoli that we will visit during the trip, including Cerveteri and Chiusi.
+Numerous ceramics, bronzes, gold, and silver artifacts dating from the 9th century BC to the 1st century BC can be seen within the collection, This is the time when the Etruscan cities converged into the larger structure of the Roman state.
+Many of the items displayed here were found at the necropolis that we will visit during the trip, including Cerveteri and Chiusi.
 After lunch on our own at the Vatican Museum café, we will have free time to visit the other museum collections before returning to the hotel.
 (B/D)

 Day 4Cerveteri, Tarquinia

 Depart Rome and travel northwest to Cerveteri and the Necropoli della Banditaccia, a UNESCO World Heritage Site.
 Dating back to the 9th century BC, this is the largest necropolis from the ancient Mediterranean world.
-Commonly referred to as the ‘city of the dead’, it is organized in a city-like plan.
-Here, streets, small squares and neighborhoods provide archaeologists with the only surviving evidence as to how the Etruscans approached urban planning and residential architecture.
+Commonly referred to as the ‘city of the dead,’ it is organized in a city-like plan.
+Here, streets, small squares, and neighborhoods provide archaeologists with the only surviving evidence as to how the Etruscans approached urban planning and residential architecture.

 Move on to Tarquinia to enter Necropoli Monterozzi, also a UNESCO World Heritage site.
 Over 6,000 tombs have been dug into the rock.
-Some date back as the 7th century BC.
+Some date back to the 7th century BC.
 As we wander among the tombs, we will note that many are adorned with stunning frescos depicting Etruscan daily life, demonstrating the wealth and power of this all-but-vanished culture.
-After visiting the site and its museum we transfer to Viterbo and overnight for one night at Hotel Termi dei Papi, a small boutique hotel and spa.
+After visiting the site and its museum, we will transfer to Viterbo and overnight for one night at Hotel Termi dei Papi, a small boutique hotel and spa.
 (B/L/D)

 Day 5Orvieto in Umbria